Studying in New Zealand

 The range of studies starts from basic 6 week English courses to diplomas, degrees, post-graduate diplomas and Doctorates.
 Each level has specific conditions and it is vital to complete all your exams and assessments to qualify for your next student visa.

-If you complete a course which is a Bachelor degree (or higher), students may qualify for a 1 year post-study work visa which can greatly assist them with gaining work experience.
-For more information on these visas see here
+If you complete a course which is a Bachelor degree (or higher), students may qualify for a post-study work visa which can greatly assist them with gaining work experience.

 —Study full-time at the course stated on your visa – this includes schools, tertiary (study after secondary school) and English language study.